Aosta Valley-Style Crêpes

 You might also like:

-Cover with plastic wrap 4 and leave in the fridge overnight.
-After the resting time in the fridge, drain the cheese from the milk using a sieve 5 and set the milk aside.
-In a double boiler, place the drained cheese.
-Melt the cheese over medium heat, stirring with a wooden spoon 6.
+Cover with plastic wrap 4 and let rest in the refrigerator overnight.
+After the resting time, drain the cheese from the milk through a sieve 5 and set the milk aside 6.